-When creating your event you will be asked to select what your event format will be, whether it's in-person, virtual or hybrid.
-Similar to your event format, you'll also be asked to select what ticket type you'll be creating for your event.
-In this article we'll be discussing those event formats and what ticket types you need to create so that attendees can enter your event!
+When creating your event, you will need to select what your event format will be, whether it's in-person, virtual, or hybrid.
+Similar to your event format, you'll also need to decide what ticket type you'll create for your event.
+In this article, we'll be discussing those event formats and what ticket types you need to create so that attendees can enter your event!

 An in-person event is an event that is happening in a physical venue.
 Examples would be trade expos and car shows.
-When you create an in-person event, you'll also need to create an in-person ticket.
-When attendees arrive at your venue, they can enter your event by giving their info at the entrance then you or your staff can check them in through the admin console, staff portal, or app.
+You'll need to create an in-person ticket when you create an in-person event.
+When attendees arrive at your venue, they can enter your event by giving their info at the entrance.
+Then you or your staff can check them in through the admin console, staff portal, or app.

 A virtual event is an event that is happening online.
-An example would be online conferences, webinars and product launches.
-When you create a virtual event, you'll also need to create a virtual event ticket which will allow attendees to join online sessions, network with other attendees and explore virtual expos by logging in to your event page.
+An example would be online conferences, webinars, and product launches.
+When you create a virtual event, you'll also need to create a virtual event ticket allowing attendees to join online sessions, network with other attendees, and explore virtual expos by logging in to your event page.

 A hybrid event is an event that is a combination of in-person and virtual.
-An example would be conducting a concert in a physical venue and attendees from home can also watch the concert online.
-When you create a hybrid event, you'll have the option to create tickets that will give your attendees access to the in-person event, tickets that will have access just for the virtual event and tickets that can have access to both.
+An example would be conducting a concert in a physical venue; attendees from home can also watch the show online.
+When you create a hybrid event, you'll have the option to create tickets that will give your attendees access to the in-person event, tickets that will have access just to the virtual event, and tickets that can have access to both.

 If an attendee has an in-person ticket, they can enter the physical venue, but they cannot enter the virtual event.